Christophe-Martini/gcd-project/codebook.md

 Getting and Cleaning Data Course Project
 ========================================

-Tthe tidydata set presents a summary with average of each mean and standart deviation variable for each activity and each subject who carried out the experiment.
+The tidydata set is a summary with average of each mean and standart deviation variable for each activity and each subject who carried out the experiment.

 Features selection in tidydata